 This has been my first campaign as a season ticket holder, but it definitely won’t be my last.

 Horcott Lake is one of the finest day ticket fisheries in the Cotswold Water Park.
 This is a weedy lake with plenty of underwater features to find.
-With carp averaging around 20lb and a lake record closing in on 40lb, this venue is popular with both local anglers and those travelling from further afield.
+With carp averaging around 20lb and a lake record in excess of 40lb, this venue is popular with both local anglers and those travelling from further afield.

 Horcott Lake is located in Fairford, approximately 10 miles from Cirencester.